 If you think your dog is showing signs of myasthenia gravis or any other illness, be sure to contact your veterinarian right away.

 Your vet will begin by discussing your dog's history with you and then performing a thorough physical examination.
 Additional diagnostics, such as lab work and radiographs (x-rays) may be recommended to look for underlying issues.
 It is very important to rule out other diseases, disorders, or injuries before making a definitive diagnosis.
 Your vet may recommend you bring your dog to a veterinary specialist (usually a veterinary neurologist) to help make a definitive diagnosis.

 A specific blood test (AChR antibody test) can be done to check for antibodies against acetylcholine receptors.
 This test can effectively diagnose most dogs with myasthenia gravis.

 If your dog's symptoms are easily noticed, then a special drug may be given to check for myasthenia gravis.
 This is often called a Tensilon test.
 The dog is given an intravenous injection of an acetylcholinesterase inhibitor called edrophonium.
 If the dog has myasthenia gravis, then the drug will cause a significant (though temporary) improvement in the muscle weakness.

 Myasthenia Gravis Treatment for Dogs

-Unfortunately, there is no cure for myasthenia gravis.
-Puppies born with myasthenia gravis will often not survive.
+There is no cure for myasthenia gravis.
+Sadly, many puppies born with myasthenia gravis will not survive.
 However, there are treatments for acquired myasthenia gravis that can help many dogs live happy lives.
 In fact, some dogs even experience spontaneous remission after being diagnosed.

 Various treatments may be used to treat dogs with myasthenia gravis.